zicklag/docs-1/configuration/data-model/collections.md

 ::: tip Interface Sorting

-To configure manual sorting within a relational Interface (eg: M2M, O2M, or M2A), configure as above, but also set the **Sort Field** within the relationship section of the field's configuration drawer.
+To configure manual sorting within a relational Interface (e.g., M2M, O2M, or M2A), configure as above, but also set the **Sort Field** within the relationship section of the field's configuration drawer.

 :::